Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 - Fresno State has played six games, with four wins against the spread.

-- The Bulldogs have covered the spread twice this season when favored by 3.5 points or more (in four chances).
+- This season, the Bulldogs have two ATS wins in four games as a favorite of 3.5 points or more.

-- Fresno State's games this year have hit the over on three of six set point totals (50%).
+- Fresno State's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- Fresno State is 4-2 against the spread and 4-2 overall this season when the team puts up more than 23.4 points.
+- Fresno State is 4-2 against the spread and 4-2 overall in games when it records more than 23.4 points.

-- When Fresno State churns out over 332 yards, the team is 4-2 against the spread and 4-2 overall.
+- Fresno State is 4-2 against the spread and 4-2 overall when the team churns out over 332 yards.

-- The Bulldogs have turned the ball over six more times (15 total) than the Cowboys have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.